iddqdRepo/iddqdRepo/README.md

 # Hey there, I'm Chris.

-I've been developing websites since '99, and have been a full-time independent developer since 2020.
+I've been a full-time independent developer since 2020.

 ## A quick about me: